-Setting Type Compliant Non-Compliant Closed

-Facility Based Day Habilitati ion 0 55 6

-Supported Employment

-Participant Centered - ISS (serving 1-3 people) 1 33 3

-Participant Centered Support Group Home (serving or more people) 14 0

-TOTAL 1 102 9
+Setting Type Compliant Non-Compliant Closed Facility Based Day Habilitati on 0 55 6 Supported Employment - no SE in licensed settings Participant Centered - ISS (serving 1-3 people) 1 33 3 Participant Centered Support Group Home (serving or more people) 14 0 TOTAL 1 102 9

-^{}Page 5 of CMS Informational Bulletin September 16, 2011 regarding employment and employment related services States that "Waiver funding is not available for the provision of vocational services delivered in facility based or sheltered work settings."
-Supported Employment is not provided in settings licensed or leased by a provider.
+Page 5 of CMS Informational Bulletin September 16, 2011 regarding employment and employment related services States that "Waiver funding is not available for the provision of vocational services delivered in facility based or sheltered work settings."
+Supported Employment is not provided in settings licensed or leased by a provider or where members are grouped together to receive supported employment services.